tarwn/lessthandot-hugo/blogs/content/posts/2009-04-28-how-to-import-a-bunch-of-xml-files-from.md

 </MusicCollection>
 ```

 Now that we have our files we are ready to grab all the files in the directory.
-We will use a plain vanilla DOS dir command for this with the B switch so that we don&#8217;t get a lot of garbage returned.
+We will use a plain vanilla DOS dir command for this with the B switch so that we don't get a lot of garbage returned.
 Here is what this block of code looks like

 sql
 IF OBJECT_ID('tempdb..#tempList') IS NOT NULL